-Students and families involved with Learning Centres, are overwhelmingly drawn from the 41.5% of all DECD students who possess at least one or more significant complexities, such as ATSI, Disability, Guardianship of the Minister, Low SES-School Card, EALD, challenging behaviour, mental health, drug and alcohol use, and juvenile justice involvement and those students accessing the School Card scheme.
+Students and families involved with Learning Centres, are overwhelmingly drawn from the 41.5% of all DfE students who possess at least one or more significant complexities, such as ATSI, Disability, Guardianship of the Minister, English as an Additional Language or Dialect (EALD), challenging behaviour, mental health, drug and alcohol use, and juvenile justice involvement and those students accessing the School Card scheme.

-Our newly defined Learning Paradigm clearly outlines the frameworks of practice that are used to shape the intervention, paedagogy and the curriculum we teach.
+Our Learning Paradigm clearly outlines the frameworks of practice that are used to shape the intervention, pedagogy and the curriculum we teach.
 Our reporting frameworks and assessment tools reflect these frameworks of practice.

 Staff at Beafield Education Centre create opportunities for students to learn, rehearse, master and generalise skills that enable students to re-engage successfully in mainstream contexts and other educational pathways.
 We use formative assessments to design meaningful literacy, numeracy and social skills programs.
 Program learning areas are aligned to the Australian Curriculum with particular focus on the Personal and Social Capabilities.
 At entry point, the Beafield Education Centre case worker shares an outline of their program and discusses appropriate starting points of intervention to better support the student meet their behaviour and learning goals.